LuiGiodd/CppGameCourse/_pages/index.md

 ## Hobbies

 Motorcycle trips, DIY, playing video games, watching movies.
-Lately, I have enjoyed old fantastical movies like Blade Runner, Johnny Mnemonic, The 6th Day, Total Recall, etc. One of my favorite games it's Half-Life, but the last one that impressed me in terms of world transformations - is Layers of Fear.
+Lately, I have enjoyed old science fiction movies like Blade Runner, Johnny Mnemonic, The 6th Day, Total Recall, etc. One of my favorite games it's Half-Life, but the last one that impressed me in terms of world transformations - is Layers of Fear.

 ## Career Goals